-Lincoln Financial Securities (LFS) offers brokerage account services through two clearing firms: National Financial Services, LLC® (NFS) and Pershing, LLC®.
-Both are well-known and highly respected across the financial services industry.
+Lincoln Financial Securities (LFS) offers brokerage account services through National Financial Services, LLC® (NFS).
+A well-known and highly respected clearing firm across the financial services industry.

 Securities in accounts carried by National Financial Services LLC (NFS), a Fidelity Investments company, are protected in accordance with the Securities Investor Protection Corporation (SIPC) up to $500,000.
 For claims filed on or after July 22, 2010, the $500,000 total amount of SIPC protection is inclusive of up to $250,000 protection on claims for cash, subject to periodic adjustments for inflation in accordance with terms of the SIPC statute and approval by SIPC's board of directors.
 NFS also has arranged for coverage above these limits.
 Neither coverage protects against a decline in the market value of securities, nor does either coverage extend to certain securities that are considered ineligible for coverage.
 For more details on SIPC, or to request an SIPC brochure, visit www.sipc.org or call 202-371-8300.